zjdgx/tylermcginnis.github.io/pages/articles/2016-12-15-react-elements-vs-react-components/index.md

 React.createElement(Icon, null)
 ```

-All of these examples, are “creating an React element”
+All of these examples, are “creating a React element”

 ```
 React.createElement('div', className: 'container', 'Hello!')